 - Contact for your facility's maintenance or engineering lead if the technician has questions

-Common Reasons Emergency Repairs Take Longer Than Expected
+Common Reasons Emergency CNC Repairs Take Longer Than Expected

 We're transparent about this because it helps set realistic expectations: